huooong/Genome-Assembly-and-QC/README.md

-# Genome Analysis Pipeline
+# Genome Analysis and Quality Check Pipeline
-This repository contains the data processing workflow developed as part of our 7th semester project, which aims to characterize soil-derived bacterial isolates using Oxford Nanopore sequencing and explore their potential for antibiotic production.
+This repository contains the data processing workflow developed as part of our 7th semester project, which aims to characterise soil-derived bacterial isolates using Oxford Nanopore sequencing and explore their potential for antibiotic production.

-The pipeline is designed to process raw sequencing data, perform quality assessments, assemble genomes, polish assemblies, and evaluate final assembly quality.
+The workflow systematically processes raw Nanopore reads through filtering, quality assessment, genome assembly, polishing, and multiple layers of assembly quality evaluation, including completeness and contamination checks.
+Finally, it performs gene annotation and taxonomic classification to provide a detailed genomic overview.

 ---